 One-size-fits-all treatments are only going to be effective for people that they are actually a good fit for.
 The treatment should not only be a good fit for your symptoms, but also for you as a person.
 Your personality dynamics determine what types of psychological problems you might have, how they’ll present themselves, and how you can find your way back to feeling better.

-That’s why I take a holistic (Adlerian/Ericksonian) approach, creating a customized treatment for each patient.
+That’s why I like to take a holistic (Adlerian/Ericksonian) approach, creating a customized treatment for each patient.
 This may incorporate any of the following:

-- Behavioral prescriptions - Targeted action plans designed to help gradually break the inertia of depression and start regaining a sense of yourself as a person who can accomplish things.
+- Behavioral prescriptions - Targeted action plans can help gradually break the inertia of depression, so you start regaining a sense of yourself as a person who can accomplish things.
+In the scientific literature, this is referred to as “behavioral activation,” and it is actually one of the most effective techniques — especially for severe depression.

 - Psychodynamic therapy – Many people who are “cured” of depression remain susceptible to experiencing the same thing all over again later on.
-By using insight-oriented or psychoanalytic techniques, we can discover the source of this susceptibility and develop strategies to help ensure that the rest of your life keeps getting better and better.
+Through the use of insight-oriented or psychoanalytic techniques, you can discover the source of this susceptibility and develop strategies to help ensure that the rest of your life keeps getting better and better.
+Research shows that patients who receive this type of therapy continue to improve for years after the treatment is done.

 - Clinical hypnosis – By tapping into your deepest, unconscious resources, hypnosis can enhance and accelerate all of the other therapy techniques I’ve mentioned.
 Many scientific studies have shown that psychotherapy with hypnosis is more effective in the treatment of depression than psychotherapy alone.